scheb/tombstone/README.md

 2) Define a `tombstone()` function

-You have to define a function `tombstone($date, $author, $label = null)`.
+You have to define a function `tombstone(string ...$arguments): void`.
 The library is shipped with a default implementation.
-Simply include `tombstone.php` from the libraries root directory in your bootstrap.

-If you don't like the default implementation, you can implement the function on your own, as long as the signature is the same (important for code analysis).
+Include `tombstone.php` from the libraries root directory in your bootstrap.
+If you don't like the default implementation, you can implement the function on your own, only have a list of string as arguments (important for code analysis).

 3) Configure the graveyard